 - Shepherds Pie Recipe with Sweet Potato Topping

 If you click or tap any of the links above, it will instantly take you to the recipe below.
 Or download the entire list by clicking on the green button below.

 AIP Casseroles – Chicken

 Ingredients: sweet potato, coconut oil or avocado oil, Italian seasoning, yellow onion, garlic, chicken thighs, broccoli, brussels sprouts, coconut milk, salt.

 One of the most surprising things about this dish is the sauce!
 Who knew that sweet potato would turn into a rich and creamy sauce that livens up the whole meal?
 With the Italian seasoning and the tender pieces of juicy chicken, this would be a dish to look forward to on any day.
-You can also experiment by adding different vegetables such as mushrooms or green beans.
+You can also experiment by adding different vegetables such as mushrooms or asparagus.

 – The Paleo Mom

 Ingredients: ground meat, yellow onions, celery, rosemary, bay leaves, mushrooms, arrowroot powder, salt, cauliflower, tallow or coconut oil, garlic powder.